 The Master of Chinese Medicine is a postgraduate degree designed for Chinese medicine practitioners wishing to strengthen their knowledge and better integrate into the health care system, and for graduates with a Chinese Medicine specialisation seeking a pathway to research.
-It can be completed in one-and-a-half years of full-time study or the equivalent in part-time study.
+It can be completed in two years of full-time study or the equivalent in part-time study.

 A collaboration between Western and Beijing University of Chinese Medicine, the centre aims to promote the international recognition and development of Chinese medicine for the benefit of human health.

 Our Chinese Medicine Centre is a platform for: